 The AI Anxiety Epidemic: Mental Toll on a Tech-Savvy Generation

 Underpinning it all is raw AI anxiety.
 A Gallup-Walton survey found 41% of 13- to 28-year-olds anxious about AI, with parents sharing worries over job prospects and school value.
+Since the global pandemic began, Generation Z has experienced poor mental health at higher rates, with the global pandemic, climate change, and mass shootings all contributing to increased stress and anxiety.
 Jisc’s 2025 Student Perceptions report details hopes for AI’s opportunities but fears of job scarcity post-graduation.
 Over-reliance could erode emotional intelligence and spark isolation, per a PMC study.

 Faculty anxiety mirrors students’: a 2024 EdWeek report notes widespread fear of the unknown, with 86% of students using AI despite policies.
 Psychology Today warns that reduced cognitive effort from AI might hinder long-term learning.
 For Gen Z, raised on screens, this tech paradox—empowering yet overwhelming—fuels a unique stress, as they query chatbots for everything from essays to emotional support.
 The constant need to adapt to the unknown—rapid AI evolutions that outpace curricula—intensifies this, leading to widespread reports of insomnia from late-night worry sessions about unemployability.
-While some anxiety is reasonable amid such transformative change, experts emphasize that excessive levels manifesting as chronic insomnia, persistent hopelessness, or thoughts of self-harm require professional intervention from a psychiatrist or mental health specialist to prevent escalation into severe disorders like depression or anxiety disorders.
+While some anxiety is reasonable amid such transformative change, experts emphasize that excessive levels manifesting as chronic insomnia, persistent hopelessness, or thoughts of self-harm require professional intervention from a psychiatrist or mental health specialist to prevent escalation into severe disorders like depression, anxiety disorders, or other mental illnesses.
+Gen Z’s mental health is further challenged by barriers to care, with young people’s mental health often affected by complex mental health conditions and mental illness that go beyond temporary stress.

 Key symptoms and risks to watch for include:

-• Thoughts of Self-Harm: In severe cases, overwhelming uncertainty triggering harmful ideation, necessitating immediate help for AI anxiety.
+- Thoughts of Self-Harm: In severe cases, overwhelming uncertainty triggering harmful ideation, necessitating immediate help for AI anxiety.
+Suicide attempts and the risk of attempting suicide are serious concerns among Generation Z, especially for those with severe mental illnesses.

 For those experiencing severe symptoms, FasPsych Telepsychiatry stands out as the best treatment option, providing access to various specialists that wouldn’t otherwise be available in many areas, along with therapists to help deal with these issues through flexible, virtual care that’s as effective as in-person sessions.